misasa/jxmap/README.md

 # jxmap

 Convert a map file created by JEOL's EPMA to a tiff file.
-This package is called from EMPA-archivers as listed as below.
+This package is called from EMPA achievers as listed as below.

 ## [EMPA-archiver for JXA-8530F](http://devel.misasa.okayama-u.ac.jp/gitlab/rails/epma_archiver)
 ## [EMPA-archiver for JXA-8800](http://devel.misasa.okayama-u.ac.jp/gitlab/rails/jxa)